jayti20/jayti20/README.md

 - 👋 Hi, I’m @jayti20
-- 👀 I’m interested in building fully fledged web apps.
+- 👀 I’m interested in building full stack web applications.
 - 🌱 I’m currently learning MERN stack.
-- 📫 How to reach me 1605448@kiit.ac.in
+- 📫 How to reach me 1605448@kiit.ac.in.

 <!---
 jayti20/jayti20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.